MAIN ROLE

 In 2019, Beachbody launched the OneApp initiative — a company-wide effort to merge three standalone apps (fitness, nutrition, and community) into one cohesive experience with a refreshed visual identity.
 As a designer on the project, I quickly noticed that our teams were operating in silos without a shared source of truth for visual assets or interaction patterns.
 Inconsistencies began surfacing everywhere — from colors and typography to spacing, iconography, and overall UX behaviors.
 While we didn’t yet call it a “design system,” I recognized the urgent need for a centralized structure to unify and scale our design efforts.

-I took it upon myself to gather all visual patterns from submitted designs onto single pages, principally separated by iOS, Android, and web, to find out what was already in the files, in code, and approved.
+I took it upon myself to gather all visual patterns from submitted designs onto single pages, principally separated by iOS, Android, and Web, to find out what was already in the files, in code, and approved.

-STEP 2: CONSOLIDATE PRIMITIVES
+STEP 2: CONSOLIDATE THE PRIMITIVES

 After summary sheets of all visual elements were created, many styles were merged or deleted based on the following criteria: previous brand recognition, the business objective to convey a new digital experience for the consumer, and dev input on logistical feasibility/limitations.